sgoldenlab/simba/README.md

 - Extensive annotations are not required
 - The pipeline is flexible and can be used to create and validate classifiers for different behaviors and environments
 - Currently included behavioral classifiers have been validated in mice and rats
-- SimBA is written for Windows
+- SimBA is written for Windows, but is compatible with Linux / MacOS

 **SimBA provides several validated classifer libraries using videos filmed from above at 90° angle with pose-estimation data from 8 body parts per animal; please see our [OSF repository](https://osf.io/tmu6y/) for access to all files.
 SimBA now accepts any user-defined pose-estimation annotation schemes with the inclusion of the [Flexible Annotation Module in v1.1](https://github.com/sgoldenlab/simba/blob/master/docs/Pose_config.md).
 SimBA now supports maDLC and SLEAP for similar looking animals with the release of [maDLC/SLEAP module in v1.2](/docs/Multi_animal_pose.md).**